h3abionet/chipimputation/docs/configs.md

 ### `-name`
 Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).

 **NB:** Single hyphen (core Nextflow option)